 AI has delivered real wins for finance teams.
 Large language models (LLMs) and related tools can summarize contracts, generate charts, and surface key metrics in seconds—work that once took hours of manual effort.
 However, many of these capabilities stop at what might be called the insight plateau: they show what’s happening, but they don’t move the work forward.

-For SaaS finance leaders, that’s not enough.
+For finance leaders, that’s not enough.
 Knowing churn is rising or ARR is flat is only the beginning.
 The true value comes when those insights trigger automated, domain-aware actions that can perform updates to revenue schedules, targeted customer outreach, or clean reporting packages that flow directly into board decks.
 Closing that gap is where a Model Context Protocol (MCP) comes into play.

 What is an MCP?